digipres/publications/ipres/ipres-2014/papers/decommissioning-of-legacy-systems-a-methodology-for-indentifying.md

   as evidence of business activity are strategic assets in their own right, not just a byproduct of the business process, owned by the application. \n"
 creators:
-- MacDonald, Ingrid
+- Ingrid MacDonald
-- Fitzgerald, Neal
+- Neal Fitzgerald
-- Morris, Anna
+- Anna Morris
-- Cunningham, Adrian
+- Adrian Cunningham
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:378129/download
 grand_parent: iPRES